Copy Trading

 Is copy trading regulated in Europe?

-Yes, copy trading platforms must comply with MiFID II when operating in the EU.
+Yes, copy trading platforms must comply with European regulation when operating in the EU.
 CySEC-regulated platforms like Exness Social Trading meet all EU investor protection requirements.

 What is the minimum for copy trading in Europe?